JT8D-17/XLua-Utils-for-X-Plane/Documentation/Automixture.md

 #### 1.6 Persistence

-The update frequency for the timer as well as the mixture mode for each engine is stored in _"preferences.cfg"_ in the "xlua_utils" folder.
+The update frequency for the timer as well as the mixture mode for each engine is stored in _"preferences.cfg"_ in the "xluautils" folder.
 The preferences file is updated when generating an automixture profile file (see below) and when unloading the aircraft while quitting X-Plane or an aircraft reload.
 It is read every time the automixture utility is initialized or reloaded.

 The relevant lines in _"preferences.cfg"_ are:
 - ```AUTOMIXTURE,MainTimerInterval:string,0.05:number```, with "0.05" representing the refresh rate of the core logic.